Design and analysis of digital communication within an SoC-based control system for trapped-ion quantum computing: Communication

 This particular clock frequency combination also enables latency and throughput to be measured using a one-way transfer mechanism.
 In the one-way experiments, the C code for the RPU simply toggles a control bit in a tight loop and does not wait for an acknowledgement from the PL.
 The PL, running at five times the EMIO frequency, over-samples the EMIO control bit to determine the rate at which the bit is toggled by the RPU.
 Surprisingly, the results from this one-way experiment show that throughput is not symmetric, with RPU-to-PL exhibiting higher throughput than the throughput computed using the two-way handshake configuration where the RPU waits for a PL-to-RPU acknowledgement before executing the next toggle operation.

-The histograms for the EMIO are not shown because the variation in latency and throughput is similar to that observed in the AXI-Lite GPIO experiments.
-The latency and throughput measured for the one-way experiments are 90 ns and 44.4 MB/s, whereas the two-way transfer performance degrades to 185 ns and 21.6 MB/s.
-Given the propriety nature of the EMIO communication channel, it is difficult to speculate on the reason for the observed asymmetric behavior.
+Although histograms for the EMIO results are not shown, the median latency and throughput measured for the one-way experiments are 90 ns and 44.4 MB/s, whereas, for the two-way transfer experiments, the round trip latency degrades to 370 ns with an average throughput of 20.6 MB/s.
+This implies that PL-to-RPU latency and throughput are 280 ns and 14.29 MB/s, respectively.
+The minimum and maximum latencies for RPU-to-PL transfers are 90 and 105 ns, respectively, while the minimum and maximum throughputs are 38.1 and 44.4 MB/s.
+For PL-to-RPU transfers, the values are 280 and 290 ns, and 13.8 and 14.29 MB/s, respectively.
+Given the proprietary nature of the EMIO communication channel, it is difficult to speculate on the reason for the observed asymmetric behavior.

 Overall, the AXI-lite GPIO and EMIO communication mechanisms exhibit low levels of variability, in comparison with several of the other communication mechanisms described in the following sections.
 This characteristic makes these GPIO-based communication mechanisms attractive for implementing control functions in TIQC systems that have low latency, real-time constraints.